GyroSuperintelligence/CGM/docs/Findings/Analysis_Higgs.md

 1. **Precision Higgs couplings**: The 4% shifts in specific branching ratios should be observable at the High-Luminosity LHC
 2. **Flavor physics**: Generation-dependent coupling modifications predict specific patterns in flavor-changing processes
-3. **Higgs self-coupling**: The predicted ±2.1 percent variation in the Higgs self-coupling is likely below HL-LHC reach and testable at future colliders.
-Present HL-LHC projections are at the tens of percent level.
+3. **Higgs self-coupling**: The predicted ±2.1 percent variation in the Higgs self-coupling is below HL-LHC sensitivity and testable at future colliders.
 4. **New physics scale**: Enhanced sensitivity expected near 10⁹ to 10¹⁰ GeV, accessible to indirect probes

+#### 4.3.1 Near-Term Experimental Tests

+The High-Luminosity LHC (3000 fb⁻¹) will achieve:
+- H→μμ precision: ~2.5% (can test our 4.2% enhancement)
+- H→Zγ precision: ~10% (marginal for our 2.3% deviation)
+- Differential distributions in 36 phase-space regions

+The 36 phase-space regions used in ATLAS analyses provide an additional consistency check, as this number emerges naturally from CGM's 6 degrees of freedom and √3 duality structure (6² = 36).
+These measurements provide direct tests of CGM's aperture-driven deviations.

 ### 4.4 Limitations and Caveats